google-site-verification: googlee90ef68c83eec857.html Malaysian Herbs-- Artemisia vulgaris -(67)வாய்வு நீக்கும் மூலிகை Skip to main content

 It is also known as Artemisia Vulgaris in Latin, which is a perennial herb in the composite family.

-Regularly it can be found along open hillsides, grassy areas, and margin of forests.
+Regularly it can be found along open hillsides, grassy areas, and margins of forests.
 The best harvesting

 timing is from May to July when their leaves are in their utmost luxuriance while without blooming yet.

-And drying in ventilated shade is the way to make them with best medicinal effect.
+Drying in a ventilated shade is the way to make them with the best medicinal effect.

 Mugwort leaves are shrunk and wrinkled with short stalk after drying.
 The intact one is in oval shape,